jod35/fastapi-beyond-CRUD/docs/chapter3.md

   - _Objective:_ Remove data.
   - _Action:_ Delete a record or entity.

 CRUD operations are fundamental in data management, commonly used in applications dealing with data persistence.
-In FastAPI Beyond CRUD, the focus is on extending FastAPI capabilities beyond typical CRUD applications, exploring advanced features and use cases.
+In **FastAPI Beyond CRUD**, the focus is on extending FastAPI capabilities beyond typical CRUD applications, exploring advanced features and use cases.
 But before diving into such aspects, let us build a simple CRUD API using FastAPI.

+### A simple CRUD API implementation
 Our simple CRUD API will have a few endpoints to perform CRUD operations on a simple in-memory database of books.
 Here's a list of endpoints that we shall have in our CRUD API.

 | Endpoint        | Method | Description         |